JiaminHan/nyc_greentaxi/README.md

 This project used NYC green taxi data collected by the NYC Taxi and Limousine Commission.
 This folder contains code and report of my analysis of the September 2015 data.
 For a further dive into the green taxi background and data set, see [NYC TLC](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

 ## Folder Structure:
-- `Report.pdf`: Full report for the entire project
-- `Analysis.ipynb`: Jupyter notebook for project workflow visualization.
+- `analysis.ipynb`: Jupyter notebook for project workflow visualization.
 - `functions.py`: Helper functions used in the above Jupyter notebook
 - `environment.yml`: This file includes environment requirements and necessary python packages for this project.
 Need to be installed using Anaconda (i.e. conda env create -f environment.yml).